 However, Vilayat Khan's professional career was not without controversy, much of which was a result of his steadfast adherence to his principles.
 He was a longtime critic of the political machinations that were behind the awarding of many of India's honors.
 He refused the Padmabhushan (one of India's top civilian honors), and was a longtime critic of the manner in which All India Radio was run.
 The only title that he ever embraced was the title Aftab-e-Sitar (Sun of Sitar).

-Vilayat Khan taught many of of today's prominent musicians.
-These include Vilayat Khan's two sons Ustad Shujaat Khan, and Hidyat Khan.
-His nephew Rais Khan is also a famous sitarist.
-Pdt.
-Arvind Parikh, Shamim Ahmed Khan, and Satish Vyas were all his students.
+Vilayat Khan taught or otherwise influenced many of of today's prominent musicians.
+These include Vilayat Khan's two sons Ustad Shujaat Khan, and Hidyat Khan, as well as Pdt.
+Arvind Parikh.
 Even Vilayat Khan's younger brother, Ustad Imrat Khan (sitar and surbahar) was taught by him in his younger days.
+It should also be noted that Vilayat Khan's nephew Rais Khan is also a famous sitarist.